TIMELINE

 OVERVIEW

 Hiya launched an AI-powered calling app with features like spam protection, AI call summaries, automatic calendar event creation, and Incognito mode.
-Despite strong interest, adoption of core AI features lagged.
-Users hesitated because they didn't always understand whe
+Adoption of core AI features lagged because users didn't always understand what the AI was doing or whether it was working.

 ROLE

-I led usability research, synthesized insights into 4 actionable design recommendations, and presented them to Hiya's UX team, which directly influenced the product roadmap.
+I led usability research, synthesized findings into 4 design recommendations, and presented them to Hiya's UX team.
+Those recommendations directly influenced the product roadmap.
 I collaborated cross-functionally with designers, researchers, and engineers throughout the process.

 IMPACT